E-Invoicing in France: Then & Now

 PDP

 A PDP is an intermediary between a supplier and a customer.
 PDPs are the only platforms that can transmit electronic invoices directly to their recipients AND transmit the data to the Public Billing Portal.
 They must ensure that data integrity, authenticity and completeness are maintained.
 PDPs will be registered by the administration and will also play an internal role, such as managing a directory.
-And yes, SPS Commerce supports both B2G and B2B e-invoicing requirements in France.
+And yes, SPS Commerce supports both B2G and B2B e-invoicing requirements in France, we are registered under number 0010.

 E-Invoicing Formats